MediBoss/TakeHome-iOS-challenge/README.md

 If you get a "The sandobox is not in sync with the podfile.lock...", follow these simple steps:

-* Click on "JetfuelTakeHome" project on the navigator
+* On Xcode's navigation pane, click on "JetfuelTakeHome" project(with the blue xcode logo)
-* Go under the info tab, you will see a configuration dropdown.
+* Go under the info tab, you will see a configurations dropdown.
-* Click on the debug dropdown -> You will see a dart target symbol next to JetfuelTakeHome
+* Click on the debug dropdown -> You will see a dart target symbol next to JetfuelTakeHome.
-* change the value from ``none`` to ``Pods-JetfuelTakeHome.debug``
+* change the value from ``none`` to ``Pods-JetfuelTakeHome.debug``.

 ### Built with